Managers can search for and update other user accounts.

 Can’t find the account?

 If you know a contributor has an account—on another community or another network—reach out to us directly.
-We can add them to your community manually so you can update their permissions or create a freelance account for them.
+We can add them to your community so you can update their permissions.